paupenin/andorran-space-program-challenge/README.md

 1. Display `totalVariants` and `totalQuantity` in "List of Items" Section.
 2. Update the application `totalVariants` and `totalQuantity` when creating new variants or updating quantities.

+### SDK

+**Radiation Shielding**

+1. Update the Radiation Mesuring SDK to reduce radiation based on the Radiation Shielding.
+The Radiation shielding reduces radiation by 20 points for Level 1, 1/3 for Level 2, and 39% for Level 3.